-Federal Reserve will likely keep rates unchanged in face of global slump
+Federal Reserve likely keep rates unchanged

 The U.S. job market is healthy.
 The stock market is up.
 Home prices are rising.
 Yet as the Federal Reserve prepares to meet this week, it seems in no mood to resume raising interest rates from ultra-lows.

 With the global economy struggling and U.S. inflation still below the Fed’s target rate, many economists see little likelihood of a rate increase even before the second half of the year.